Asymptotically conical Ricci flat K\"ahler metrics on $\mathbb{C}^2$ with cone singularities along a complex curve: Introduction

 We want to prove that $1 \in T$.
-Proposition \ref{LTHRM} implies that $T$ is open and $0 \in T$ trivially ($u_0 =0$).
-The closedness of $ T$ follows from the a priori estimate $\| u_t \|_{2, \alpha, \delta} \leq C$ for some constant $C>0$.
-This is the content of Proposition \ref{a priori est} (the main point being that $C$ is independent of $t \in T$).
-We prove this proposition into several steps.
-First we estimate the $C^0$ norm of $u$, to do this we use the Sobolev inequality (for the metric $\omega_0$) and then we run a Moser iteration following Chapter 8 of Joyce\cite{Joy}.
-To estimate the $C^2$ norm of $u$ we use the maximum principle and the Chern-Lu inequality (in a slightly different way than in \cite{JMR}).
-Here it is crucial that we have an upper bound on the bisectional curvature of $\omega_{ref}$ and a lower bound on the Ricci curvature of $\omega_t = \omega_0 + i \partial \overline{\partial} u_t $ in the form of $\mbox{Ric}(\omega_t) \geq - A \omega_{ref}$.
-For some $A>0$.
+Proposition \ref{LTHRM} implies that $T$ is open and $0 \in T$ trivially with $u_0 =0$.
+The closedness of $T$ follows from the a priori estimate $\| u_t \|_{2, \alpha, \delta} \leq C$ for some constant $C>0$ independent of $t \in T$.
+This is the content of Proposition \ref{a priori est}, the main result of Section \ref{APRIORI}, which we prove into several steps.
+We follow Joyce \cite{Joyce} closely, our main difference from \cite{Joyce} is in the \(C^2\)-estimate.
+The details go as follows: First we estimate the $C^0$-norm of $u$, to do this we use the Sobolev inequality (for the metric $\omega_0$) and then we run a Moser iteration, same as \cite{Joyce}.
+To estimate the $C^2$-norm of $u$ we use the maximum principle and the Chern-Lu inequality (in a slightly different way than in \cite{JMR}).
+Here it is crucial that we have an upper bound on the bisectional curvature of $\omega_{B}$ and a lower bound on the Ricci curvature of $\omega_t = \omega_0 + i \partial \overline{\partial} u_t $ in the form of $\mbox{Ric}(\omega_t) \geq - A \omega_{B}$, for some $A>0$.
 This bound holds for $\omega_0$ by \ref{t=0} and it holds for $\omega_t$ since along the continuity path \ref{cpath}